instructure/instructure-ui/packages/ui-buttons/src/IconButton/README.md

 ---

 An IconButton can be used when the Button only renders an Icon and does not have other visual elements or text content.
+It is not recommended to set the size of an icon inside an IconButton.
+Only use the `size` property of the IconButton.

 ```js
 ---